ARMmbed/mbed-os/README.md

 ### <a name="run-the-example-binary-on-the-k64f"></a> Run the Example Binary on the K64F

 Once the binary is built, copy the binary from `/d/demo_area/sd_ex1/BUILD/K64F/GCC_ARM/example1.bin` to the K64F.
-After connecting a serial console to the and resetting the target, the following trace should be seen:
+After connecting a serial console and resetting the target, the following trace should be seen:

 	Welcome to the filesystem example.
 	Opening a new file, numbers.txt. done.